-This building stood until 1903, when the Standing committee of the Diocese gave its consent for the destruction of the church built in 1845, in order that a new church might be erected on the same site.
+This building stood until 1903, when the Standing Committee of the Diocese gave its consent for the destruction of the church built in 1845, in order that a new church might be erected on the same site.
 The last service in the old church was held by Rev. Dr. Nott on the morning of Sunday, April 26, 1903, and on Tuesday following, demolition of the old structure, so dear to many hearts, was begun.
 The tower containing the bell, which since 1850 had called the people to worship, was separated from the building and attached to the front of the Sunday School building.

-The cornerstone for the new church was laid on June 6, 1903, by Bishop Paret, and the church was consecrated on October 13, 1908.
+The cornerstone for the new church was laid on June 6, 1903, by Bishop William Paret, and the church was consecrated on October 13, 1908.
 Services in the new church were to have begun on Easter Sunday, 1904, but due to the sudden death on March 8th of Rev. Theophilus Smoot, the first service was postponed until a new Rector was chosen.
 This large Gothic Church of stone and brick is the one we know and love today.

 The old Sunday School building was torn down and a new Parish House was built by the men of the parish during the rectorship of Rev. J. W. Torkington, DD, with work being completed by May 15, 1924.

 A stone bell tower was added to the church in 1952.
 This project was under the direction of the Rev. G. Stanley Schwind, and once again, much volunteer labor from the parish was used.
 Near the top of the tower is a row of native stone.
 There is a stone from each state of the union.
 Also made of stone is the Chapel of the Resurrection in the cemetery.
 On May 27, 1978, the Bell Tower and the Parish House were rededicated.
 The tower was dedicated to Father Schwind, and the parish House was dedicated to Rev. Dr. Torkington.